koayyiting/ID_Assignment/README.md

 2. Adopt Page: (2 Pages)
     1. Go to Adopt Page
     2. Try clicking "Next" button
-       (it should go on the second page of adopt)
+       (it should go on the second page of adopt in the end)
     3. Trying clicking "Back" button
-       (it should go back to the previous page)
+       (it should go back to the previous page in the end)

+3. Adopt Page: (2 Page Animation)
+    1. Go to Adopt Page
+    2. Try clicking "Next" button
+       (it should pop up a loading animation before direction to second page)
+    3. Trying clicking "Back" button
+       (same as 2.)

 3. Adopt Page: (Learn More)
     1. Go to Adopt Page